 They spent years without a care in the world.
 Until their world began to burn.
 The men in red came first, taking them in the night.

-Then came their men, the men who had raised them, fed sense of freedom lingers in the air.
-They were in the eye of the storm.
+Then came their men, the men who had raised them, fed them, and worked them.
+They got upon their backs and took them into battle for the first